MattisLind/M847-extended-version-V1.1/README.md

 The EEPROM in this design is the Microchip 24LC1025 chip.
 Reading the data sheet reveals that pin A2 is not an address but a chip select.
 It has to be tied to VCC for the chip to operate correctly.
 It is a simple matter of cautting a trace to pin 3 and wire it to pin 8.

+The EEPROM_24XX1025 library is written by Thomas Backman [github link](https://github.com/exscape/electronics/tree/master/Arduino/Libraries/EEPROM/EEPROM_24XX1025) a move was made to the I2C16 library instead of wire.
+The I2C16 library is originally written but modified for the EEPROM_24XX1025 library by Thomas Backman. [github link](https://github.com/exscape/electronics/tree/master/Arduino/Libraries/EEPROM/I2C16).

 ## M847 extended version V1.1 project files